MeoMix/StreamusChromeExtension/README.md

 Overview
 ========

-Streamus consists of a front-end client, the Google Chrome extension, a back-end server ("Streamus Server"), server test cases ("Streamus Server Tests"), and a website.
+Streamus consists of a front-end client, the Google Chrome extension, a back-end server and a website.
 This repository contains the files for the Google Chrome extension.
 Please see the other repositories, StreamusServer and StreamusWebsite, to gain a full understanding of the product.

 Client
 ------